Need to speak to a member of our team? Call us on 0161 711 0339

 Tickets: £70 per person (minimum 2 tickets)

-Tables available: 8, 10, or 12 guests
+Tables available: 8 or 10 guests

 See our video of last year’s event below!

-Guests will enjoy a delicious four-course meal, incredible live entertainment, and plenty of festive fun – all in support of the vital work we do with bereaved children and families across Greater Manchester.
+Guests will enjoy a delicious four-course meal, incredible live entertainment, and plenty of festive fun–all in support of the vital work we do with bereaved children and families across Greater Manchester.

 This year’s event headline partner is Sentinel Security One Ltd. -Thank you to this business for their support!